aws-amplify/amplify-data/packages/benches/README.md

 smaller schemas to hit this limit early.

 `over-limit` schemas exceed this limit in order to match real-world metrics, and the TypeScript error has been ignored.
+We do not currently have benchmarks for CRUDL operations / selection sets for these schemas.

 ### CloudFormation limits